dasblitz/react-native-device-info/README.md

 Also: this is a copy of npm version 0.9.7 because the project i'm working on is using react-native < 0.40

 I won't be making any changes or updates to this.
-Please use the [`orignial project`](https://github.com/rebeccahughes/react-native-device-info) for your own use:
+Please use the [`orignial project`](https://github.com/rebeccahughes/react-native-device-info) for your own use.
+Unless of course you ran into the same issues as me ;)